dwrobel/flatcam/README.md

 =================================================

+14.02.2019

+- added total travel distance for CNCJob object created from Excellon Object in the CNCJob Selected tab

 13.02.2019

 - added new parameter for Excellon Object in Preferences: Fast Retract.
 If the checkbox is checked then after reaching the drill depth, the drill bit will be raised out of the hole asap.